 Design aspect.
-Designing for e-commerce, it is important to take into account maximum of the possible sales channels which are really numerous in the Internet, from social networks to specialized forums, influencer’s reviews and tailor-made advertising campaigns.
+Designing for e-commerce, it is important to take into account the maximum of the possible sales channels which are really numerous on the Internet, from social networks to specialized forums, influencer reviews, and tailor-made advertising campaigns.
 Researching and understanding those channels gives broader prospects to the actual point of sale which you are designing for.

 There are several vital aspects to remember about:

-— Sales channels will work effectively from initial awareness stage if they witness strong connection to general brand identity.
-That is the reason to develop guidelines for online sources presentation in brandbook considering all the details of visual presentation and mission statement.
-Consistency is a powerful tool of both design and marketing.
+— Sales channels will work effectively from the initial awareness stage if they witness a strong connection to general brand identity.
+That is the reason to develop guidelines for online sources presentation in the brand book considering all the details of visual presentation and mission statement.
+Consistency is a powerful tool for both design and marketing.

 — Sales channels should direct traffic to the places which enable users quickly get informed and make the actions they come for.
-For example, if the post in Facebook invites users to participate in the summer sale, they should be directed right on the landing page of this sale, not to the home page of the website.
+For example, if the post on Facebook invites users to participate in the summer sale, they should be directed right to the landing page of this sale, not to the home page of the website.